-A one off survey in 2020 (BWWM)
+A one off survey in 2021 (BWWM)

-You do not need to belong to the BTO in order to participate in this survey.
+No one needed to belong to the BTO in order to participate in this survey.

 The Time of Year for the survey